SzekeresBoroka/perceptron_learning/README.md

 Matlab
 ### Perceptron learning algorithm for:
 - OR and AND logic gates
-- letters H and I
+- letters H, I, O, T